Anusha-raju/GearGuidev2/README.md

-# GearGuidev2
+# GearGuidev2.0
-GearGuide version 2 with hybrid search
+Updated version of GearGuidev2.0